After Exposure of an Impacted Tooth

-Some bleeding or redness in the saliva is normal for the first 24 to 36 hours.
+Some bleeding or redness in the saliva is normal for the first 24 to 36 hours following surgery.
 Heavy bleeding can frequently be controlled by biting with pressure on a gauze pad placed directly on the bleeding wound for 30 minutes.
 If bleeding continues or if there are concerns about bleeding, please call the office for further instructions.

-If patients have had there procedure under sedation of general anesthesia, they must read the diet instructions for After Anesthesia.
+If patients have had their procedure under sedation of general anesthesia, they must read the diet instructions for After Anesthesia.
 Patients should drink plenty of fluids.
-They must avoid hot liquids or food.
-Soft food and liquids should be eaten for the first few days after surgery. to a normal diet as soon as possible unless otherwise directed.
+They must avoid hot liquids and hot food.
+Soft food and liquids should be eaten for the first few days after surgery.
+Return to a normal diet as soon as possible unless otherwise directed.

 You should begin taking pain medication as soon as you feel the local anesthetic wearing off.
-For moderate pain, 1 or 2 Tylenol or Extra Strength.
+For moderate pain, 1 or 2 tabs of Tylenol or Extra Strength may be taken.
 Tylenol may be taken every 3-4 hours.
 Ibuprofen (Advil, Motrin) may be taken instead of Tylenol.
 Ibuprofen bought over the counter comes in 200 mg tablets: 2-3 tablets may be taken every 3-4 hours as needed for pain.
 For severe pain, the prescribed medication should be taken as directed.

-Mouth cleanliness is essential to good healing.
+Mouth cleanliness is essential to proper healing.
 Patients must clean their mouths thoroughly after each meal beginning the day after surgery.
-They should brush their teeth well taking care around the surgical site.
-Rinse with warm salt water (1/2 teaspoon of salt in a cup of warm water) or dilute non prescription mouth wash after meals.
-Continue this procedure until healing is complete.
+They should brush their teeth well, taking extra care around the surgical site.
+Rinse with warm salt water (1/2 teaspoon of salt in a cup of warm water) or dilute non-prescription mouthwash after meals.
+Continue this process until healing is complete.

 REMEMBER: A clean wound heals better and faster.

 Keep physical activities to a minimum immediately following surgery.
 After surgery, exercise can cause throbbing or bleeding to occur.
 If this occurs, patients should discontinue exercising.
-Patients should remember that nourishment and hydration may be reduced after surgery.
-Exercise may weaken patients further.
+Patients should remember that nourishment and hydration may be reduced after surgery and that exercise may weaken patients further.
 If you get light headed, stop exercising.

 The Post-Operative Appointment